tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

 _Series Properties_

-The data series in a chart, whether it’s a column or a bar or any other sort, can also have their own Series Properties.
+The data series in a chart, whether it's a column or a bar or any other sort, can also have their own Series Properties.

 <p style="padding-left: 30px">
   Tooltip – Do you want the category name or sales figure to pop up when a user hovers over a bar or a line?
 Set this property to that value!